Venture Kick

 Grant in 2012

-SwissLitho is a high-tech company focused on revolutionizing the fabrication of nanostructures through its innovative nanolithography tool, the NanoFrazor.
-Originating from the Millipede project at IBM Research Zurich, this patented technology employs heatable silicon tips for both patterning and imaging high-resolution nanostructures.
-SwissLitho's solutions enhance the capabilities of nanofabrication, facilitating advancements across various scientific and technological domains.
-Founded in 2012, the company has garnered numerous prestigious awards for its contributions to technology and innovation.
-With a diverse team of engineers and scientists from over ten countries, SwissLitho serves a global customer base, positioning itself as a key player in the field of nanotechnology.
+SwissLitho is an innovative high-tech company focused on revolutionizing the fabrication of nanostructures through its proprietary nanolithography tool, the NanoFrazor.
+Originating from the Millipede project at IBM Research Zurich, this advanced technology employs heatable silicon tips to enable precise patterning and simultaneous imaging of high-resolution nanostructures.
+By facilitating the selective removal of inverse 3D printing at the nanoscale, SwissLitho's tools provide nanofabrication companies with groundbreaking capabilities.
+Established in 2012, the company has garnered numerous prestigious awards for its technological advancements and is comprised of a diverse, multi-national team of engineers and scientists.
+With a global customer base, SwissLitho is positioned to significantly contribute to advancements in the field of nanotechnology.

 SwissLitho